 - Think about an alarm for children who find it hard to wake up or don’t like getting out of bed.

-- Give your children calm, clear instructions about what you want them to do, and follow up with specific praise as soon as they start to cooperate.
+- Give your child calm, clear instructions about what you want them to do, and follow up with specific praise as soon as they start to cooperate.
 You might need to remind younger children more often about what they’re meant to be doing and when.
-Simple ‘to do’ checklists, even with pictures, can help.

-- Cut down on distractions like television, tablets and other devices.
-Many families have a rule about no screen time in the morning.
-Think about leaving screens off, unless screen time is a special treat for being ready on time.
+- Cut down on distractions like television, tablets and other devices, unless screen time is a special treat for being ready on time.

 - Make it fun – for example, try our ‘Beat the buzzer’ game to encourage your child to be ready on time.